nikhilpanchal/webscratch/d3scratch/README.md

 ### Styles
 The compilation and inclusion of styles is handled by the webpack loader.
-The format that is followed is the styles have an `app.css` file that is the root of all styles.
+The format that is followed is the styles have an `app.css` file t11hat is the root of all styles.
 This file will import other .css files that are in the `styles/home` directory.
 Each .css file in this directory is used by a corresponding .js file from `src/draw`

 ### Build